pankajindevops/eks-cluster-2-nodes/README.md

 The iam_role attaches to the EKS Cluster

-Name of the cluster = pc-eks
+Name of the cluster = eks-cluster

 eks_node_group has 2 EC2 Instances & kubectl-server